-- (1) The preparation of a policy statement or plan shall be commenced by the preparation by the local authority concerned, of a proposed policy statement or plan. - (2) A proposed regional coastal plan must be prepared by the regional council concerned in consultation with- - (a) the Minister of Conservation; and - (b) iwi authorities of the region; and - (c) the board of any foreshore and seabed reserve in the region.
+- (1) The preparation of a policy statement or plan shall be commenced by the preparation by the local authority concerned, of a proposed policy statement or plan. - (2) A proposed regional coastal plan must be prepared by the regional council concerned in consultation with- - (a) the Minister of Conservation; and - (b) iwi authorities of the region; and - (c) any customary marine title group in the region.